 Do purchase my book called Fearless Public Speaking at http://www.betterpublicspeaking.com/fearless-public-speaking-2/ This 11,500+ word book will give you more pointers towards becoming a seasoned orator.
 I look forward to that wonderful day in your life when you will become ‘complete’ and you will discover your true purpose in this world.
 May you discover it through your public speaking endeavors.

-The area under dialogue “professional speech on time and tide waits fo” appears to be a ideal area of interest among our fans.
+The area under dialogue “how to marketing your business” appears to be a ideal area of interest among our fans.
 Last week we acknowledged quite a few wishes via email to elaborate further on this topic.
 Rest assured that this region of focus has been adequately covered either directly or indirectly at the link on top.
 If you did not find specifically what you were looking for at the link above, it’s most probable that we did not fully comprehend exactly what you meant by this matter.
 The other likelihood is we may not be knowledgeable to speak on this subject matter in the first place.

 All the best to you in all facets of your life 🙂